 In a segregation-ridden community, the Chapel Hill school system was split into two separate schools: Chapel Hill High School and Lincoln High School.
-Now, over half a century later, the Chapel Hill-Carrboro City School District has three separate high schools, in which students of all color, creed and background are enrolled.
+Now, over half a century later, the Chapel Hill-Carrboro City School District has four separate high schools, in which students of all colors, creeds and backgrounds are enrolled.

 Jock Lauterer, Carolyn Daniels, Dave Mason, Richard Ellington and Dr. John Allcott are all graduates of either Chapel Hill or Lincoln High from the sixties.
 Together, they have worked to create an award for two deserving local graduating high school students.

 Many of these award founders experienced segregation during their childhood in Chapel Hill.
 Dave Mason even participated in the Chapel Hill Nine, a Civil Rights Era sit-in administered by nine men from Chapel Hill’s all-black Lincoln High School.